 The firm puts a strong emphasis on portfolio diversification and is known to utilize multiple investment styles — value, defensive, carry, and momentum investing.

-AQR was instrumental in increasing the marketability of alternative mutual funds after the global financial crisis of 2008.
-It is chiefly controlled by its three billionaire founders, Cliff Asness, David Kabiller, John Liew, and other principal members.
+AQR played a crucial role in enhancing the marketability of alternative mutual funds following the 2008 global financial crisis.
+It is primarily controlled by its three billionaire founders, Cliff Asness, David Kabiller, and John Liew, as well as other principal members.

 13. Baupost Group